 One last point of clarification on the physics of electricity, and we’ll be ready to start looking at practical aspects that arise from the underlying physics.
 But first, we need to understand electromagnetism.

-Magnetism, that is, the effect of a magnetic field, is caused by rotating electrical charges; that is, electrons orbiting and “spinning” around a nucleus.
-In simple terms, we can think of magnetism as a kind of magnification of electrical charges, caused by the angular momentum of electrons.
-Unlike simple attraction or repulsion in all directions like simple electric charge, however, a magnetic field has a three dimensional polarity with a north/south:
+We can think of magnetism as a kind of magnification of electrical charges, caused by the angular momentum of electrons.
+A simple electric charge creates attraction or repulsion in all directions.
+A magnetic field is more complex, it has a three-dimensional polarity with a north/south:

 Magnetism in metals arises when enough electrons have a similar angular momentum to create a net magnetic domain.
-This can happen as part of the natural geological process of creation, or during manufacturing for manmade magnets.
+This can happen as part of the natural geological process of creation, or during production for manufactured magnets.
 A strong enough magnetic field can also induce a magnetic field in other metals, by pulling their electrons into a unified orbit.